A Detailed Timeline Of Night Stalker Richard Ramirez' Crimes

 July 7, 1985 — Ramirez Tells Victim To "Swear On Satan"

 Ramirez breaks into Joyce Lucille Nelson’s Monterey Park home.
-He burglarizes her home, then beats her to death, leaving a shoeprint on her face.
-He then enters Sophie Dickman’s home, handcuffs her at gunpoint, tries to rpae her, and steals her jewelry.
+He burglarises her home, then beats her to death, leaving a shoeprint on her face.
+He then enters Sophie Dickman’s home, handcuffs her at gunpoint, tries to rape her, and steals her jewellery.
 He tells her to “swear on Satan” that he stole everything of value in her home.

 Advertisement